 - What happens if my application is successful?

 If your application is approved by the Trustee we will write to you informing you of their decision and send you a Contract outlining the Terms and Conditions of your grant.
 This will set out our grant requirements and any specific conditions that may need to be completed.
-You will also receive a Branding Contract to confirm that you understand and agree to the Charity’s policy on branding and acknowledgement.
+You will also receive Branding Guidelines to confirm that you understand and agree to the Charity’s policy on branding and acknowledgement.
 We will only release funding once this form has been signed and returned to us and we are happy that all conditions have been met.

 - How long does it take for a decision to be reached?